ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) - *Shard blob transactions (Proto-Danksharding)*

-- Introduction and utilization of blob-space reduces L1 gas demand in the near-term, making all transactions less expensive on average <!-- See below -->
+- Introduction and utilization of blob-space reduces L1 gas demand in the near-term, making all transactions less expensive on average ([see L1 fee impact below](#l1-fee-impact))
+- This upgrade primarily affects L2 rollup fees, making them significantly cheaper, but also helps offload some demand for L1 block space
 - Lower L1 gas costs means the amount of ETH burned from transaction fees is also reduced, making ETH less deflationary
-- Lower gas costs make the network more accessible to new users and new use cases, reflexively increasing demand for block space over time
+- Lower gas costs make the network more accessible to new users and new use cases, which may reflexively increase demand for block space over time

 [EIP-7516](https://eips.ethereum.org/EIPS/eip-7516) - *Blob base fee opcode*

 - Introduces a new fee market, similar to the EIP-1559 mechanism, dedicated to pricing blob space
-- This offloads demand for traditional L1 block space, reducing fees and reducing the amount of ETH burned on average
+- This helps offload demand for traditional L1 block space, reducing fees and reducing the amount of ETH burned on average

 ### Deneb (Consensus) {#economic-impact-deneb}